Naming and Necessity: Lecture III: January 29, 1970

-In 'Lecture III', Kripke's main aim is to develop his account of the necessity of identity relations, and to discuss many of the implications of his account to issues like the identity of natural kinds, the distinction between epistemic and metaphysical necessity, the notion of metaphysical essences, and the mind–body problem in philosophy of mind.
+In Lecture III, Kripke's main aim is to develop his account of the necessity of identity relations, and to discuss many of the implications of his account for issues like the identity of natural kinds, the distinction between epistemic and metaphysical necessity, the notion of metaphysical essences, and the mind–body problem.

-Kripke begins by summarizing the conclusions drawn in the first two lectures.
+Kripke begins by summarizing the conclusions of the first two lectures.
 Central to his previous lectures was his attack on the descriptivist theory of reference.
 Kripke offers two lines of criticism against Descriptivism.
 First, he points out that descriptions believed by speakers about a referent are not uniquely specifying, and thus are incapable of fixing reference.
-His second line of criticism states that even in those limited cases where the speaker does believe something uniquely specifying, what is uniquely specified turns out not to be the referent.
+His second line of criticism is that even in cases where a speaker does believe something uniquely specifying, what is uniquely specified is not the referent.

-Two other issues arise by way of recapitulation: First, Kripke concedes that there exist certain limited cases where descriptions do in fact determine reference.
-In these cases, however, they do no other semantic work.
-They don't allow us to characterize names as abbreviations or synonyms of the description.
-Second, Kripke argues that while some philosophers offer a revisionary account of identity, this revisionary account is inadequate, and we must instead stay with the standard account of identity, which is not a relation between names, but a relation between an object and itself.
+Two other issues arise by way of recapitulation: first, Kripke concedes that in certain limited cases descriptions do in fact determine reference.
+But in these cases, they do no other semantic work.
+They do not allow us to characterize names as abbreviations or synonyms of the description.
+Second, Kripke argues that while some philosophers offer a revisionary account of identity, this account is inadequate, and we must instead retain the standard account of identity, which is not a relation between names, but a relation between an object and itself.

-The referent of names is usually determined by a series of causal links between people who have used the name.
-Second, when the referent of a name is determined by a property attributed to the thing named, the link is contingent, rather than necessary or essential.
-People begin using the name 'Jack the Ripper' to refer to the person responsible for the murder of five women in London.
-So, the name was fixed to its referent by a description.
-However, the person who carried out the murders might have been jailed for another crime and, thus, might never have had the property of murdering those women.
-So, the link between the property of being a murderer and the person referred to is contingent.
-Third, identity is not a relation that holds between names.
+The referent of a name is usually determined by a series of causal links between people who have used the name.
+But when the referent of a name is determined by a property attributed to the thing named, the link is contingent, rather than necessary or essential.
+People begin using the name "Jack the Ripper" to refer to the person responsible for the murder of five women in London, so the name was fixed to its referent by a description.
+But the person who carried out the murders might have been jailed for another crime and thus never have had the property of murdering those women.
+So the link between the property of being a murderer and the person referred to is contingent.
+Finally, identity is not a relation that holds between names.
 It is a relation that holds between an object and itself.
 When someone accurately claims that two names refer to the same object, the claim is necessarily true, even though it may be known a posteriori.
-Thus, Kripke claims to have successfully refuted the assumption made by everyone before him that anything that is necessarily true will be known a priori (i.e. Immanuel Kant 1781/1787).
+Thus Kripke claims to have refuted the assumption made by everyone before him that anything that is necessarily true will be known a priori (e.g., Immanuel Kant 1781/1787).

 Importance

-In Philosophical Analysis in the Twentieth Century: Volume 2: The Age of Meaning, Scott Soames wrote:
+In Philosophical Analysis in the Twentieth Century: Volume 2: The Age of Meaning, Scott Soames writes: